Gather the family around for an alternative Christmas singalong.

 Michelle Cody – Merry Christmas Elvis

 We’ve wished Happy Birthday to Jesus, and now it’s time for another annoying brat to sing a song to someone worshipped by idiots across the world.
 Elvis knocked out some decent tunes, but the tribute records that cashed in – I mean, paid homage – after his death were all shocking and if he wasn’t so fat – or indeed, if he wasn’t STILL ALIVE! – he’s be spinning in his grave to hear them.
 Here Michelle Cody dreams of singing in Heaven with the Big Man (we all dream of her doing that, the sooner the better!).
-A real thrill for Elvis that – after years of superstardom to have to face eternity dueting with catawauling kids?
+A real thrill for Elvis that – after years of superstardom to have to face eternity dueting with caterwauling kids?
 Sounds more like Hell to me.

 You have to love the ending, where she asks Elvis to say Happy Birthday to Jesus.
-Seriously, you think Elvis has nothing better to do in the afterlife than to be your messenger?
+Seriously, do you think Elvis has nothing better to do in the afterlife than to be your messenger?
 Take a tip from Little Cindy and tell him yourself!

 Billy Idol’s Happy Holidays